globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
 2. Each Customer and Partner has and uses a unique user ID and password that identifies him/her as the user of the information system.
+3. All Customer support desk interactions must be verified before Datica support personnel will satisfy any request having information security implications.
+   * Datica's current support desk software, Zendesk, requires users to authenticate before submitting support tickets.
+   * Support issues submitted via Datica's dashboard require that users authenticate with their Datica account before submitting support tickets.
+   * Support issues submitted by email must be verified by Datica personnel using a phone number that has been registered with the corresponding account.

 ## 7.6 Unique User Identification